mattatz/Dendrite/README.md

 ![SkinnedDendrite](https://raw.githubusercontent.com/mattatz/Dendrite/master/Captures/SkinnedDendrite.gif)

 SkinnedDendrite is a special type of Dendrite for a skinned mesh.

-It builds a animated dendrite model with SkinnedMeshRenderer as a source.
+It builds a animated dendrite model with SkinnedMeshRenderer as a source. (by [VolumeSampler](https://github.com/mattatz/unity-volume-sampler) utility)

 ## Compatibility